 Non-toxic taste repellents can be another effective tool when combined with audio and visual products.
 It is best to fill the holes with a taste repellent and either spray additional repellent over the problem and surrounding area or combine repellent with paint and cover area.

 Turkey Vulture Identification

 The Turkey Vulture features a bald head with reddish skin similar to that of a turkey.
 They are large birds weighing up to six pounds, with a wingspan up to 32 inches.
-Their long, slim tail and long wings enable it to soar on wind currents with little effort.
+Their long, slim tail and long broad wings enable it to soar on wind currents with little effort.
+Turkey Vultures have a well developed sense of smell, more so than any other species of bird.
 Surprisingly, when taken in as young birds, they can be loyal and charming pets.